Introduction

 interventions.
 Also includes the steps for an appeal process.

 III.
 Grievance Procedures: Provides the guidelines through which a trainee can informally and formally raise concerns about any aspect of the training experience or work environment.
-This section also includes the steps involved in a formal review by CPS of the trainee.
+This section also includes the steps involved in a formal review by CAPS of the trainee.

 I. Definitions